-PRECIOUS-Palladium soars to record high on supply deficit, gold gains
+PRECIOUS-Palladium soars to record high on supply deficit; gold gains

 However while prices are likely to climb in the short term, he said, “in the longer term, say the next 12 months, assuming global car sales fail to rebound as the global economy slows, prices will be pushed back”.

-Meanwhile, spot gold gained 0.3 percent to $1,324.64 per ounce, having earlier hit its highest since the end of January at $1,325.30 as the dollar weakened on rising optimism for a trade deal between the world’s two largest economies.
+Meanwhile, spot gold rose 0.3 percent to $1,325.51 per ounce, having earlier hit its highest since the end of January at $1,326.07 as the dollar weakened on rising optimism for a trade deal between the world’s two largest economies.

-“The market will be looking closely at U.S. and China data and gold could target a retest of the $1,326 level again,” said Nicholas Frappell, global general manager at ABC Bullion.
+“The market will be looking closely at U.S. and China data and gold could target a retest of the $1,326 level,” said Nicholas Frappell, global general manager at ABC Bullion.

 Investors will also be looking ahead to minutes of the U.S. Federal Reserve’s January policy meeting on Wednesday for further clarity on interest rate hikes this year.
 Higher rates tend to weigh on non-yielding gold.